Financial Samurai

 Recommendation To Protect Your Wealth

-Sign up for Empower Personal Capital, the web’s #1 free wealth management tool to get a clear overview of your investments.
-Personal Capital lets you easily track your net worth.
+Sign up for Empower the web’s #1 free wealth management tool to get a clear overview of your investments.
+Empower lets you easily track your net worth.
 You can also easily plan for your retirement with their Retirement Planner tool.

 The more you can stay on top of your finances, the better you can optimize your wealth.
-I’ve used Personal Capital since 2012 and my new worth has more than 6Xed since!
+I've used Empower since 2012 and my new worth has more than 6Xed since!

 Log onto dashboard and click Investing -> Holdings to get an overview of all accounts